 Although unlikely, it is possible that more than one student will celebrate becoming a Bar or Bat Mitzvah on a particular date.
-Other life cycle events in the congregation, such as an aufuf (the celebration of an upcoming wedding) or a baby naming may also take place.
+Other life cycle events in the congregation, such as an aufruf (the celebration of an upcoming wedding) or a baby naming may also take place.
 These multiple simchas (joyous occasions) testify to the vibrancy and communal nature of our congregation.

 Once a date is assigned to a family, it is automatically reserved on the religious calendar of the Temple; you need do nothing further in this regard.
-Once a date has been assigned, any request for a date change must be made in writing to the Cantor.
+Any request for a date change must be made in writing to the Cantor.
 All requests will be considered in a timely fashion.